Molybdenum: Excess and copper antagonism

+Mammography

+Molybdenum targets are used in mammography because they produce X-rays in the energy range of 17-20 keV, which is optimal for imaging soft tissues like the breast.
+The characteristic X-rays emitted from molybdenum provide high contrast between different types of tissues, allowing for the effective visualization of microcalcifications and other subtle abnormalities in breast tissue.
+This energy range also minimizes radiation dose while maximizing image quality, making molybdenum targets particularly suitable for breast cancer screening.

 Dietary recommendations

 In 2000, the then U.S. Institute of Medicine (now the National Academy of Medicine, NAM) updated its Estimated Average Requirements (EARs) and Recommended Dietary Allowances (RDAs) for molybdenum.
 If there is not sufficient information to establish EARs and RDAs, an estimate designated Adequate Intake (AI) is used instead.

 An AI of 2 micrograms (μg) of molybdenum per day was established for infants up to 6 months of age, and 3 μg/day from 7 to 12 months of age, both for males and females.
 For older children and adults, the following daily RDAs have been established for molybdenum: 17 μg from 1 to 3 years of age, 22 μg from 4 to 8 years, 34 μg from 9 to 13 years, 43 μg from 14 to 18 years, and 45 μg for persons 19 years old and older.
 All these RDAs are valid for both sexes.
 Pregnant or lactating females from 14 to 50 years of age have a higher daily RDA of 50 μg of molybdenum.

 As for safety, the NAM sets tolerable upper intake levels (ULs) for vitamins and minerals when evidence is sufficient.
 In the case of molybdenum, the UL is 2000 μg/day.
 Collectively the EARs, RDAs, AIs and ULs are referred to as Dietary Reference Intakes (DRIs).

 The European Food Safety Authority (EFSA) refers to the collective set of information as Dietary Reference Values, with Population Reference Intake (PRI) instead of RDA, and Average Requirement instead of EAR.
-AI and UL defined the same as in United States.
-For women and men ages 15 and older the AI is set at 65 μg/day.
+AI and UL are defined the same as in the United States.
+For women and men ages 15 and older, the AI is set at 65 μg/day.
 Pregnant and lactating women have the same AI.
 For children aged 1–14 years, the AIs increase with age from 15 to 45 μg/day.
 The adult AIs are higher than the U.S. RDAs, but on the other hand, the European Food Safety Authority reviewed the same safety question and set its UL at 600 μg/day, which is much lower than the U.S. value.

 Labeling

 For U.S. food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of Daily Value (%DV).
-For molybdenum labeling purposes 100% of the Daily Value was 75 μg, but as of May 27, 2016 it was revised to 45 μg.
+For molybdenum labeling purposes, 100% of the Daily Value was 75 μg, but as of May 27, 2016 it was revised to 45 μg.
 A table of the old and new adult daily values is provided at Reference Daily Intake.